zhxie/ikago/README.md

 ### Client options

-`-publish addresses`: (Optional) ARP publishing address.
+`-publish addresses`: (Optional, recommended) ARP publishing address.
 If this value is set, IkaGo will reply ARP request as it owns the specified address which is not on the network, also called proxy ARP.

 `-p port`: (Optional) Port for routing upstream.
 If this value is not set or set as `0`, a random port from 49152 to 65535 will be used.